There is no denying we have transcended into a high-touch, high-tech, digital age.

 - Appropriate.
 The items you send represent your company.

-- Practical.
+- Practice.
 The recipient should be able to use it.

 - Timeliness.
 Send your gift along quickly to ensure relevance.